inappstory/flutter-sdk/README.md

 ## Events

-To listen events from Story Reader you can implement `IASCallbacks` mixin and setup your listener
+To listen events from Story Reader you can implement `IASCallbacks` mixin in and setup your listener

 ```dart
 class _MyAppState extends State<MyApp> with IASCallbacks {